tgonet/Social.ly/README.md

 <img src="/Images/AddFriend_Toast.png" width=40% height= 40%/>

 ### Conversations
-This activity allows the logged in user to see who he has chat with.The button "Start a new chat" allows users to start the NewChat activity.By clicking on a friend, user will be brought to the message activity.
+This activity allows the logged in user to see who he has chat with.The button "Start a new chat" allows users to start the NewChat activity.By clicking on a friend, user will be brought to the message activity.</br>
 <img src="/Images/Screenshot_20200607_132748_sg.MAD.socially.jpg" width=40% height= 40%/>

 ### New Chat